Updated Mar 12, 2026

 How Student Voice Analytics helps you

-Student Voice Analytics turns open‑text survey comments into priorities you can act on.
-It tracks topics and sentiment over time for delivery of teaching in nutrition and dietetics, with drill‑downs from provider to programme and cohort.
-You can compare like‑for‑like with other health subjects, segment by mode and age, and export concise summaries for programme teams and placement partners.
-The platform highlights operational levers (timetabling, placements, communications) and assessment clarity, while surfacing people strengths to preserve.
+Student Voice Analytics turns open-text survey comments into an evidence base for delivery changes in nutrition and dietetics.
+It tracks topics and sentiment over time for delivery of teaching, with drill-downs from provider to programme and cohort.
+You can compare like-for-like with other health subjects, segment by mode and age, and export concise summaries for programme teams and placement partners.
+The platform highlights operational levers, including timetabling, placements, communications and assessment clarity, while surfacing the people strengths worth protecting.

 Request a walkthrough